Workshop News

 Gwenaël Meyer

-Trained over 100 hours, young watchmaker Gwenaël worked on file anglage and micromotor anglage, straight graining, satin finishing and polished drops.
-His path shows a diligent, precise profile already strongly oriented toward the decorative crafts of movement finishing.
+A young watchmaker trained over 100 hours, Gwenaël worked on file and micromotor anglage, straight graining, satin finishing and polished drops.
+His path shows an applied, precise profile already strongly oriented toward movement métiers d’art.

 100h Highly technical